the geo wiki

 Who is this wiki for?

-Business owners and marketers who want their company to appear when buyers ask AI assistants who to hire or buy from.
+Business owners, solopreneurs, freelancers, and marketers who want to appear when buyers ask AI assistants who to hire or buy from.
 Guides assume no technical background but include the exact schema types and checks developers need.

 Are the statistics on these pages real?